greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/people-systems-and-analytics_1_1.md

 ---
-title: "People Technology and Analytics"
+title: People Technology and Analytics
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/people-systems-and-analytics_1_1/
+description: ''
+linkTitle: People Technology and Analytics
+type: docs
 ---

 The People Technology & Analytics Job Family owns the technology and reporting solutions at GitLab.
 Working in partnership with the People Leadership team, they play both a strategic and tactical role setting the direction for the technology and analytics strategy at GitLab and operating with a “data-first” mindset.